-Rather than searching for coupon codes before making a purchase, you can install a browser add-on such as Honey or Gumdrop that will automatically search for savings and alert you to coupons.
+Rather than searching for coupon codes before making a purchase online, install a browser add-on such as Honey or Gumdrop that will automatically search for savings and alert you to coupons.
 Gumdrop will even let you connect to a favorite charity so you can make a donation with your purchase.

-Make ‘Subscribe and Save’ your new best friend
+Make ‘Subscribe & Save’ your new best friend

 cunaplus / Shutterstock.com

-Have you heard of Subscribe and Save?
+Have you heard of Subscribe & Save?
 If not, it’s time to make its acquaintance.
 The service is offered through Amazon and lets you schedule regular shipments of your favorite products.
-As a bonus, items purchased through this method are discounted 15 percent and ship free.
+As a bonus, items purchased through this method are discounted up to 15 percent and ship for free.